 However I did say I would refrain from a critique of the proposals, so no further commentary at the moment at least!
 As more detail emerges from consultation I’ll be back to discuss the ins and outs and let small business owners know what they need to be doing about changes.

-For more information about upcoming changes to employment law or for assistance with an employment law problem in your business, contact us on 01480 387933 or email [email protected].
+For more information about upcoming changes to employment law or for assistance with an employment law problem in your business, contact us at [email protected].